raysabre/EE6180/PSET 2/README.md

 Chow-Liu.ipnyb is Problem1
 The notebook uses graphviz for rendering images.
-You just need to pip install graphviz and run the notebook
+You just need to install graphviz using pip(''' pip install graphviz ''') and run the notebook

 References:
 JVHW: https://github.com/EEthinker/JVHW_Entropy_Estimators